-- Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
-The requirements of the law will be monitored through Charter Schools and Educational Choices. - To withdraw a student for enrollment in a home education program, parent(s)/ guardian(s) must initiate the withdrawal process at the school and notify the Superintendent of Schools in writing of the intent to provide home education for the student.
+- Section 1002.41, FS, permits parents to choose to place their children in a home education program in lieu of public school.
+The requirements of the law shall be monitored through Charter Schools and Educational Choices. - To withdraw a student for enrollment in a home education program, parent(s)/ guardian(s) must initiate the withdrawal process at the school and notify the Superintendent of Schools in writing of the intent to provide home education for the student.